Here's What Steph Curry Tweeted On Friday

 Steph Curry sent out a tweet on Friday, and his post can be seen in a tweet that is embedded below from his Twitter account.

-Curry and the Golden State Warriors are the best team in the NBA so far this season with a 24-5 record in their first 29 games.
+Curry and the Golden State Warriors are one of the best teams in the NBA so far this season with a 24-6 record in their first 30 games.

-They have a half-game lead over the Phoenix Suns for the first seed in the Western Conference.

 The Warriors made the NBA Finals for five straight seasons (winning three titles in that span), but over the last two seasons they have missed the playoffs.

+They have had All-Star shooting guard Klay Thompson miss each of the last two seasons.

-However, the Warriors look like they will once again be a team that could compete to a win NBA Championship.
+However, the Warriors look like they will once again be a team that could compete to a win NBA Championship, and Thompson is expected to return to the lineup soon.

 Curry is also looking like an MVP (he's already won two), and is averaging 27.0 points, 5.5 rebounds and 6.1 assists per game.